jmon828/SOC-Automation-Lab/Part 5: Integrating Wazuh, TheHive & Shuffle/Part 5: Integrating Wazuh, TheHive & Shuffle.md

 Next we want to head to our shuffle instance and Test our workflow

-    Login to Shuffler > Open your Workflow > Click on Webhook Icon > click Start on the right-hand side
+    Login to Shuffle > Open your Workflow > Click on Webhook Icon > click Start on the right-hand side
 ![image](https://github.com/user-attachments/assets/2b33e738-82f5-496c-917f-df219f4056f9)

 Next Click on the running icon at the bottom and test the workflow